 Wilma is a VIT teacher with a Bachelor of Education (Honours) in Primary and Secondary Education with a special interest in twice-exceptional education.

 Wilma was born in Sweden and moved to Australia when she was 14 years old.
 Wilma is bilingual, Swedish is her first language, and English is her second.
 Wilma is passionate about learning, especially in a way that makes sense for the individual.
 This passion has led her to study teaching, and she brings this passion to her students and the classroom.
 Wilma loves helping students realise their true potential and watching them thrive.

 Wilma has many personal passions, including reading!
 She is an avid reader and has been ever since she was little.
 The only thing better than getting lost in a good book is another book.

-At Kids Like Us, Wilma is a tutor and organiser of various social groups.
+At Kids Like Us, Wilma is a teacher.
 She tutors a range of subjects depending on the needs of the students; however, her passion lies with teaching English and the humanities.